EajksEajks/blender-cloud/docker/README.md

 This also gives us the opportunity to let Kibana do its optimization when we build the image, rather than every time the container is recreated.

+`/data/storage/elasticsearch` needs to be writable by UID 1000, GID 1000.

 Production Kibana should be placed in read-only mode:

 `curl -XPUT 'localhost:9200/.kibana/_settings' -d '{ "index.blocks.read_only" : true }'`